 Although bigger is usually better, picking a smaller tree could be safer for your cat.
 Not only is there less tree for your naughty kitty to climb (which might deter them from crawling inside), but it has a shorter distance to fall.
 This means less risk for injury and easier cleanup.

-In addition to scents, there are other deterrents that can keep cats away from the Christmas tree.
-Some of these options include pet-safe electric training mats, motion detection activated air-burst devices, or prickle mats.
+Along with scents, there are other deterrents that can keep your cat out of the Christmas tree.
+Some of these options include pet-safe electric training mats or motion activated air-burst devices.
 A vacuum cleaner near the tree could even work if your cat hates the appliance.
 Although harmless, these tools are best used as a last resort if other techniques don't work.

-Owning a cat doesn't mean you have to sacrifice your Christmas tree.
-By using these nine tips, you can successfully keep everyone (including your tree) safe this year.
+Owning a cat doesn't mean you have to sacrifice your Christmas tree, but it usually means you need to plan ahead.
+By using these 12 tips, you can successfully keep everyone (including your tree) safe this year and enjoy a very Meowy Christmas.